Gozlin, Count of Bidgau and Methingau

 Gozlin (c.
-911 – between 19 October 942 and 16 February 943), was count of the Ardennes and the Bidgau, and army commander for his brother, Adalbero I of Metz.
+911 – between 19 October 942 and 16 February 943) was count of the Ardennes and the Bidgau.
+He was also army commander for his brother, Adalbero I of Metz.

 Gozlin was a son of Count Palatine Wigeric of Lotharingia and Cunigunda of France.
 In 930, he married Oda of Metz (905 – 10 April 963), a daughter of Count Gerard of Metz and Oda of Saxony.
 Through her mother Oda was a cousin of King Henry the Fowler of East Francia (Germany).
 Gozlin and Oda had the following children: